-I am a psychotherapist, parenting coach, and children's book author who specializes in helping kinship families, also known as "grandfamilies," cope with trauma and loss.
-I am also a public speaker, grandfamily advocate, and CASA volunteer in Delaware County, PA.
-I use a trauma-responsive approach to help families begin the healing process and learn the tools to move forward with their lives after experiencing adversity.
+Beth Tyson is a therapist, trauma-responsive coach, and children's book author who specializes in helping kinship families, also known as "grandfamilies," cope with trauma and loss.
+She is also a public speaker, grandfamily advocate, and CASA volunteer in Delaware County, PA.
+She utilizes a trauma-responsive approach to help families and organizations begin the healing process after trauma.

 There is no magic wand for helping children heal, but there are many strategies and tools we can use to stop the cycle of trauma from repeating itself.
 Trauma-responsive care is most effective when children, caregivers, and service providers understand how trauma and childhood adversity impacts the brain and autonomic nervous system.
 That is why Beth is passionate about educating caregivers and professionals on the biological impact of trauma.
 When we help one person learn the tools for overcoming trauma, we create a ripple effect in the rest of the world!

 Contact me for a FREE consultation and find out if we are the right fit for you or your organization's trauma-responsive care needs!

 Beth is the author of the children's book, A Grandfamily for Sullivan.
 It is a story about a young koala who goes to live with his Grandma when his parents are unable to keep him safe.
 She was inspired to create a book for grandfamilies while working as an in-home family therapist for foster and adoptive families.The story addresses Sullivan's feelings of loss, sadness, and anxiety, as he learns the truth about why his parents can't take care of him.
 Sullivan's story is a critical tool for therapists, social workers, teachers, and caregivers to talk about the reasons why children can't live at home, in a child-friendly manner.
 The story also incorporates coping skills for loss and trauma that children can easily implement in their lives.
 The book is available for purchase HERE.